A New Framework to Detect Multi-Messenger Signals from Bright Sporadic Stochastic Gravitational Wave Background: Introduction

 In this paper, we present the technique of multi-messenger time-domain cross-correlation and the computational implementation of this technique using a Python-based software $\mathbf{MC^2}$ (\textbf{M}ulti-messenger \textbf{C}ross-\textbf{C}orrelation).
 This technique performs time-domain cross-correlation, dubbed TDCC hereafter, between the GW signal and EM signal from the transient sources to identify the potential EM counterparts of events hidden in the SGWB.
 This formalism is also extended to unmodeled/unknown potential GW sources that are not yet detected, which are beyond the current detection limits of LVK.
 The technique can also mitigate glitches that mark their persistent presence in the LIGO detectors.
 This idea opens a new avenue in multi-messenger observation science.
 We also supplement this idea with an observation strategy that can be followed by current and future multi-messenger missions to advance the detection frontier.

 The structure of the paper is as follows: In Section \ref{sec:motiv}, we discuss the motivation behind the formalism.
 Section \ref{sec:obs_strategy} discusses the observation and follow-up strategies for GW signals.
 In Section \ref{sec:formalism}, we give a mathematical overview of the formalism.
 We provide an insight into the event properties and modeling of signals ranging from GW signals, their EM counterparts, and high-energy radiations in Section \ref{sec:modelling}, while Section \ref{sec:application} contains our results on application to simulated data.
-An account of false alarm rates (FAR) and their mitigation is given in Section \ref{sec:FAR detect}.
-We conclude the paper with a brief summary in Section \ref{sec:Conclusion}.
+An account of false alarm rates (FAR) and their mitigation is given in Section \ref{sec:FAR detect}. {Estimation for expected detection rate of BNS events using TDCC is highlighted in \ref{sec:estimated-event-rate}.} We conclude the paper with a brief summary in Section \ref{sec:Conclusion}.